 Can you trust your dog’s food to supply it in the recommended amounts?
 That’s what we looked into ...

-Me and the Planet Paws Team did an investigation and examined kibble, the most popular form of pet food.
+The Planet Paws Team and I did an investigation and examined kibble, the most popular form of pet food.
 The four most common places to find kibble are big box stores, wholesale clubs, specialty pet shops, and veterinarians’ offices.